Accessibility

 Non-Blue Badge holders

 There is no parking for students at Headington Campus (including Marston Road).
-Students who fulfil the eligibility criteria may apply for a general student parking permit at Harcourt, Wheatley and Swindon campuses.
-More information on student permits can be found on the travel web pages.
+Students who fulfil the eligibility criteria may apply for a general student parking permit at our Swindon campus.
+More information on student permits and eligibility criteria can be found on the student parking webpage.

 Students are encouraged to use public transport to travel to campus wherever possible and those in receipt of Disabled Students’ Allowance (DSA) may be entitled to receive funding to cover the cost of travel expenses, including taxis where applicable.
 More information on this can be found on the Government’s DSA website.
 If you have concerns about your ability to access your course or accommodation without parking, please contact us